 - In the itemprop “name” section you need to put the name of your business – mine is my own name.

 - In the itemprop “address” section you'll need to put your business address in all the relevant fields.
 The “addressCountry” part needs to be the two-digit ISO country code for your country.
 You can find a list of country codes here.

 - The “telephone” and “email” sections need to be your telephone number and email address.
 The email address is hyperlinked to open up a mail to you in the visitor's browser if clicked.

 The “geo” section is where you put the latitude and longitude of your location so Google can place your business on a map.
 You can find out your Latitude and Longitude thanks to Nasa here.
 Note that North and East are +ve numbers and South and West are -ve.

 - The Company Number part above isn't for Google so it doesn’t have an itemprop, but it's a UK legal requirement so I just show the text.
 The vatID and openingHours itemprops aren't mandatory but putting them in helps show Google you're a legitimate business.

 And that's it for the definition of your business.
 You could put other properties in too from the schema.org definition.
 But these are the main ones you want.

-Also note that the properties should match up with anything you put in your business definition on Google My Business in Step 1 (for example, your opening hours).
+Also note that the properties should match up with anything you put in your business definition on Google My Business (for example, your opening hours).
 In fact, if they don't, the next time you log in to Google My Business, you'll be asked if you want to update the data in Google My Business to match your website.

 Next, we come to the Star Ratings themselves.
 Just like your business definition, you want to put these into the footer of your website: